 Since its inception, NHCF had been exploring possibility of charitable activities in Nepal.
-This came to fruition in 2013 with CRA approval to partner with Early Childhood Development Centre (ECDC) led by CNN Hero Pushpa Basnet.
-ECDC (established in 2005, located in Kathmandu) provides support to the children of incarcerated parents.
+This came to fruition in 2013 with CRA approval to partner with Early Childhood Development Centre (ECDC) located in Kathmandu, and led by CNN Hero Pushpa Basnet.
+Since 2005 ECDC had been providing support to the children of incarcerated parents.

 Project started at November 2018.
 NHCF has supported to low Income people in Kathmandu valley for income generation program of earthquake affected people partnership with Jhigu Paala Society of BC.